Security Preferences

 OData Refresh

-A check box you select to audit each instance of accessing MYOB Advanced data by using the OData interface.
+A check box you select to audit each instance of accessing MYOB Acumatica data by using the OData interface.

 By default, this check box is cleared.